 GBM Attorneys Investigating Zantac Cases

 The personal injury lawyers at GBM Law are investigating Zantac cancer cases and the link between the heartburn drug and cancer and the actual levels of NDMA that have been in ranitidine.
-You may have a Zantac cancer case if you took Zantac for a minimum of 4 months prior to being diagnosed with stomach, bladder, kidney, pancreatic, esophageal, intestinal, liver, uterine, testicular, or colon cancer.
+You may have a Zantac cancer case if you took Zantac for a minimum of 4 months prior to being diagnosed with bladder, breast, colorectal/intestinal, esophageal, stomach/gastric, kidney, liver, lung, pancreatic, and prostate cancers.

 We provide free case evaluations to help you understand your legal rights and options.
 Contact us at 614-222-4444 to speak to a member of our legal team.